usefhamzawi/Colon-Cancer-Predicter/README.md

 5. **Standarization and Adding Guassian Noise**

    - After the Data Adjustments the script standarizes the data then adds Guassian Noise.
 In the data folder the `preprocessed_data.csv` has a level of Guassian Noise at a level of 0.05, the `preprocessed_data_added_noise.csv` has a level of Guassian Noise of 0.08, lastly the `preprocessed_data_extra_noise` has a level of Guassian Noise of 0.1.
 Guassian Noise is introduced in Machine Learning datasets to improve the models overfitting and overconfidence by augmenting the data to have more variation.
-The noise is generated using `np.random.normal(loc=0, scale=noise_level, size=len(column))`, this creates randin values from a normal distribution with a mean of 0 and a standard defined by the `noise_level`.
+The noise is generated using `np.random.normal(loc=0, scale=noise_level, size=len(column))`, this creates random values from a normal distribution with a mean of 0 and a standard deviation defined by the `noise_level`.

 ## Model